 Ørnevegen (the Eagle Road) is the name given to the steepest stretch of road up the mountain side from Geiranger towards Eidsdal on the road rv.
 63. The road turns through 11 hairpin bends up from the Geirangerfjord to the highest point 620 meters above sea level.

 At Ørnesvingen you can take in the magnificent panorama over Geiranger, the fjord, De syv søstrene and the alpine farm Knivsflå.

 The famous viewpoints of Dalsnibba and Flydalsjuvet

-Dalsnibba (1,500 metres above sea level) and Flydalsjuvet are among the absolute favourite attractions in the area.
+Dalsnibba (1,500 meters above sea level) and Flydalsjuvet are among the absolute favourite attractions in the area.
 Experience calm, raw nature and clean air combined with astonishing views.

 Geiranger Fjord Centre

 Offers a unique and rewarding insight into the history, the colourful people and the fabulous natural scenery of the Geiranger area.
-Geiranger Fjord Centre lies approximately one kilometre from the centre of Geiranger.
+Geiranger Fjord Center lies approximately one kilometer from the center of Geiranger.

 Hiking and walking in the Norwegian fjord landscape